noahlt/noahweb/content/2018/books-2018.md

 This is a better Victorian romance than Pride and Prejudice.
 But it also is a wonderful reflection on clashing cultures: rich and poor, new and old money, companies and unions, religious and atheist, rural and urban, pragmatic and aesthetic, and, of course, North and South (of England, that is).
 Anyone concerned about culture clashes, especially where one side is technological, will find it worthwhile.
 And it really is a great romance novel.

-This book is available on Project Gutenberg, which I wish I'd realized before buying the Amazon Kindle version.
+This book is available on Project Gutenberg, which I wish I'd noticed before buying the Amazon Kindle version.

 ## Phaedrus (Plato)